k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Hardware/2_All_Environments/02_hardware_req_for_dev_qa.md

 ### Software Requirements:
 ### Operating system:

-* RedHat (version 7 or higher) based distribution with latest patches (for example: CentOS, Oracle Linux).
+* RedHat (version 7 or higher) based distribution with the latest patches (for example: CentOS, Oracle Linux).
-* Ubuntu Server, version 18.04 or higher, with latest patches.
+* Ubuntu Server, version 18.04 or higher, with the latest patches.

 ### Hardware Requirements:
 <table>